This spring, I was driven by necessity to go to Baja, Mexico, for 2 weeks... the horror!

 I will always cherish the memory of being there on the beach with a small fire crackling away, with exquisite food and drink landing occasionally like meteors, and with the company of my loved ones sparking like the fire.

-All in all, it was a hell of a trip.
-Yes, it arose due to necessity, but there are moments and memories that will stick with all of us.
+All in all, it was a hell of a trip with moments and memories that will stick with all of us.

-My go-to OC was never too far out of reach during this time - a true wardrobe essential for me.
+My everyday sweater was never too far out of reach during this time - a true wardrobe essential for me.
 Yes, there’s heat down here.
-Yes, my OC was even more valuable because of it.
+Yes, my sweater was even more valuable because of it.

 Nothing is sweet except by contrast.
 The heat makes the cold frigid and the cold makes the heat sweltering.

-In the end, what we each took away with us form the experience in Baja may be slightly different.
+In the end, what we each took away with us from the experience in Baja may be slightly different.

 For me, it was a connection again with the ocean and with friends and family.
 It’s having adventures and misadventures and looking back on both with equal levels of fondness.